nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 1. Simplifying the **group management** process.
 2. Providing an **overview** of tasks assigned to members.

-Individuals with a fast typing speed will benefit more because TABS optimized for use via a **Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+Individuals with a fast typing speed will benefit more because TABS optimized for use via a **Command-Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).

 ### Feature Overview